clockworkgr/bitshares-witness-monitor/README.md

 `/pass <your_configured_telegram_pass>`

 This is required to authenticate.
-Otherwise none of the dollowing command will work.
+Otherwise none of the following commands will work.

 `/changepass <new_password>`